Storey: Overview

-Houses commonly have only one or two floors, although three and four storey houses also exist.
+Houses commonly have only one or two floors, although three- and four-storey houses also exist.
 Buildings are often classified as low-rise, mid-rise and high-rise according to how many levels they contain, but these categories are not well-defined.
 A single-storey house is often referred to, particularly in the United Kingdom, as a bungalow.
 The tallest skyscraper in the world, the Burj Khalifa, also has the greatest number of storeys with 163.

 The height of each storey is based on the ceiling height of the rooms plus the thickness of the floors between each pane.
 Generally this is around 10 ft total; however, it varies widely from just under this figure to well over it.
 Storeys within a building need not be all the same height—often the lobby is taller, for example.
 One review of tall buildings suggests that residential towers may have 3.1 m (10 ft 2 in) floor height for apartments, while a commercial building may have floor height of 3.9 m (12 ft 9.5 in) for the storeys leased to tenants.
 In such tall buildings (60 or more storeys), there may be utility floors of greater height.

 Additionally, higher levels may have less floor area than the ones beneath them (e.g., the Willis Tower).

 In English the principal floor or main floor of a house is the floor that contains the chief apartments; it is usually the ground floor, or the floor above.
 In Italy the main floor of a home was traditionally above the ground level and was called the piano nobile ("noble floor").

 The attic or loft is a storey just below the roof of the building; its ceiling is often pitched and/or at a different height from that of other floors.
 A penthouse is a luxury apartment on the topmost storey of a building.
 A basement is a storey below the main or ground floor; the first (or only) basement of a home is also called the lower ground floor.

 Split-level homes have floors that are offset from each other by less than the height of a full storey.
-A mezzanine, in particular, is typically a floor halfway between.
+A mezzanine, in particular, is typically a floor halfway between two floors.